wanrongz/PAPRIKA/README.md

 ---

-The main file is run_and_plot.py.
+The main file is `run_and_plot.py`.
 The experiments vary depending on the following passed arguments:
---FDRrange - integers encoding the choice of algorithms and parameters.
+`--FDRrange` - integers encoding the choice of algorithms and parameters.
 1 for SAFFRON, 2 for LORD, 3 for Alpha-investing, 4 for SAFFRON AI, 5 for PAPRIKA AI, 6 for PAPRIKA
---num-runs - number of independent trials
+`--num-runs` - number of independent trials
---num-hyp - number of hypotheses
+`--num-hyp` - number of hypotheses
---plot-style - 0 for plots vs hyp, 1 for plots vs pi1, 2 for varying espilon, 3 for varying shift magnitude, 4 for varying signal in the truncated exponential distribution example
+`--plot-style` - 0 for plots vs hyp, 1 for plots vs pi1, 2 for varying espilon, 3 for varying shift magnitude, 4 for varying signal in the truncated exponential distribution example
---alpha0 - test level
+`--alpha0` - test level
---mu-gap - used for Gaussian tests as mu_c, where observations under the alternative are N(Z,1), Z~N(mu_c,1) (in SAFFRON paper)
+`--mu-gap` - used for Gaussian tests as mu_c, where observations under the alternative are N(Z,1), Z~N(mu_c,1) (in SAFFRON paper)
---lbd-scale - used for alternative signal in truncated exponential example
+`--lbd-scale` - used for alternative signal in truncated exponential example
---mod-choice - 1 for Gaussian tests, 2 for beta alternatives (in SAFFRON paper), 3 for truncated exponential example, 4 for Bernoulli example
+`--mod-choice` - 1 for Gaussian tests, 2 for beta alternatives (in SAFFRON paper), 3 for truncated exponential example, 4 for Bernoulli example
---pirange - range of pi1
+`--pirange` - range of pi1
---eps - privacy parameter epsilon
+`--eps` - privacy parameter epsilon
---epsrange - used for varying epsilon for private algorithms
+`--epsrange` - used for varying epsilon for private algorithms
---sensitivity - eta in the multiplicative sensitivity, use np.sqrt(np.log(1000)/1000)
+`--sensitivity` - eta in the multiplicative sensitivity, use np.sqrt(np.log(1000)/1000)
---shift - shift magnitude c
+`--shift`- shift magnitude c
---shiftrange - used for varying shift magnitude for private algorithms
+`--shiftrange`- used for varying shift magnitude for private algorithms
---lbdrange -used for varying alternative signal in truncated exponential example
+`--lbdrange` - used for varying alternative signal in truncated exponential example

 This code borrowed substantial parts from SAFFRON code available at: https://github.com/tijana-zrnic/SAFFRONcode.